odmustafa/mini_checkin_app/README.md

 ## How it works
 - Click "Scan ID" to read the latest scan from the Scan-ID CSV export
-- The app displays the member's name, DOB, ID number, and other details
+- The app displays the person's name, DOB, ID number, and other details
-- It then searches for matching members in Wix using the Direct API
+- It then searches for matching contacts in Wix using the CRM Contacts API
-- If a match is found, it displays the member information and their pricing plans
+- If a match is found, it displays the contact information and their pricing plans
 - You can also click "Watch Scan-ID" to monitor for new scans automatically

 ## Running the App